 An accomplished teacher, Nadgir is an Assistant Professor of Piano and Coordinator of Keyboard Studies at Middle Tennessee State University.
-He also maintains a private piano studio and is the President of the Middle Tennessee Music Teachers Association, and teaches at the Point CounterPoint Music Camp in Vermont during the summer.
-He has previously held teaching positions at the Eastman School of Music where he was an Instructor of Primary and Secondary Piano and the Teaching Assistant to Professor Natalya Antonova, New England Conservatory's Preparatory and Continuing Education Departments, Point CounterPoint, The Blue Lake Fine Arts Camp, and the Palisades School of Music.
+He maintains a private piano studio, is the President of the Middle Tennessee Music Teachers Association, and teaches at the Point CounterPoint Music Camp in Vermont during the summer.
+He has previously held teaching positions at New England Conservatory's Preparatory and Continuing Education Departments, the Eastman School of Music, The Blue Lake Fine Arts Camp, and the Palisades School of Music.
 His students have won prizes at pre-college and college level music competitions including the Beethoven Club of Memphis Young Artist Competition, the University of Rochester Concerto Competition, and the Wagner College Young Musicians Competition.

 Nadgir began taking piano lessons at the age of seven with Michael Thomopoulos and later studied under Wha Kyung Byun, Robert McDonald, and Natalya Antonova.
 He has performed in master classes conducted by many world-renowned musicians including Julian Martin, Joseph Kalichstein, Roger Tapping, Pamela Frank, and Daniel Pollack.
 Nadgir holds degrees from the New England Conservatory of Music, The Juilliard School, and the Eastman School of Music.